Gartner: Global smartphone shipments grew 1.4% in Q3 2018

 Samsung fared rather poorly, on the other hand, experiencing the largest year-over-year decline since Gartner began tracking smartphone sales globally.
 Shipments of the Galaxy S9, S9+ and Note 9 and other flagship handsets declined 14 percent in Q3 2018, and the company’s mid-tier lineup faced stiff competition in developing markets from Chinese brands and others.

 Still, Samsung maintained pole position in the third quarter, with an estimated 18.9 percent of the overall market (down from 22.3 percent in Q3 2017).
-Huawei came in second with a 13.4 percent share (down from 9.5 percent), followed by Apple with 11.8 percent, Xiaomi with 8.5 percent (from 7 percent), Oppo with 7.9 percent (from 7.7 percent), and others like Motorola, Nokia, and TCL with 39.6 percent (from 41.6 percent).
+Huawei came in second with a 13.4 percent share (down from 9.5 percent), followed by Apple with 11.8 percent, Xiaomi with 8.5 percent (from 7 percent), Oppo with 7.9 percent (from 7.7 percent), and others, like Motorola, Nokia, and TCL, with 39.6 percent (from 41.6 percent).

 “Led by low-price smartphones, enhanced camera features, and high-quality resolution displays, top Chinese mobile phone manufacturers boosted their sales across emerging markets in the third quarter of 2018,” Gupta said.
 “The gap between Samsung and Huawei continues to shrink, as Huawei expands aggressively by investing in branding and distribution in the emerging markets of the Middle East, Asia/Pacific, and Africa.
 Huawei is, for example, aggressively positioning its affordable Honor series smartphones to drive the shift from feature phones to smartphones in those markets.”